 Because of the size of this document, it is posted in pieces.
 Each chapter is posted separately and each of the maps and appendices are posted separately.

-You can also download the entire text of the plan by clicking here (2.7 MB, 146 pages).
+You can also download the entire text of the plan here (2.4 MB, 160 pages).
 Note that you will need to download the maps and appendices separately by clicking on the links below.

-For a summary of the Plan click here to go to our summary page.
+For a summary of the Plan see our summary page.

-To view the Proposed Source Protection Plan summary in French click here.
+View the Source Protection Plan summary in French here.

 Schedules (Maps) - these are posted individually because of file sizes